Neil-McK/DccDiagnostics/README.md

 length can also be produced, to monitor the consistency of the DCC signal.

-In between statistics output, received DCC packets are decoded and printed; duplicate throttle packets and idle packets are not printed more than once per period.
+In between statistics output, received DCC packets are decoded and printed; duplicate throttle packets and idle packets are however not printed more than once per period.

 Press '?' to see help of the commands available.
 By default the breakdown of pulse lengths is not displayed, press 'B' to enabled it.